themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 When you send a packet, it's [passed from router to router](https://en.wikipedia.org/wiki/IP_routing#Routing_algorithm):

 1. When a packet arrives at a router, the router looks up its routing table for a prefix matching the destination IP address.
-2. The router fowards the packet to the "next hop" IP address for that prefix.
+2. The router forwards the packet to the "next hop" IP address for that prefix.
 I think the next hop IP address is usually the local IP interface to a connected router.
 4. The process repeats, until the destination is reached.

 On my home network, the ISP assigns me a public IP address.
 The process works the same in reverse when receiving a response, until a packet reaches my router via my public IP and my router forwards the packet to my computer somehow.